 - Apply moderate pressure by closing the teeth firmly over the pad.
 Maintain this pressure for about 30 minutes; replace the pad with a clean one as necessary.

 A slight amount of blood may leak at the surgical site until a clot forms.
-However, if heavy bleeding continues, please call our office at Salem Office Phone Number 503-581-0223.
+However, if heavy bleeding continues, please call our office at Oral Surgery Office in Salem Phone Number 503-581-0223.

 The Blood Clot